Local Coordination and the Geometry of Social Networks

-The contraction property we prove ensures that agents tend to choose the same leaders as their neighbors, ensuring low inefficiency.
+The Lipschitz property ensures that agents tend to choose the same leaders as their neighbors, resulting in low inefficiency.

 \paragraph{Related literature.}

 The study of coordination has a long history in economics and game theory, including in both cooperative and non-cooperative game theory; a complete survey is beyond the scope of this paper.
 Coordination on social networks has also been studied extensively, starting with \cite{schelling1969models, schelling1971dynamic}.
 Perhaps the closest paper to ours is \cite{morris2000contagion}, who studies contagion in a two-action, repeated local interaction model.
 Agents live on an infinite graph and repeatedly best-respond to their neighbors' actions, myopically maximizing payoffs in a coordination game.
 The question is: starting from a finite region in which all agents play one action, when will best responses eventually make that action spread to the entire graph?
 A key message is that this depends on the graph's geometry: slow neighborhood growth supports contagion, reflecting the amenability intuition that communities should have relatively small boundaries for efficient coordination.